Guernsey Companies: UK tax residence considerations

 It has been a long-established principle of UK tax law that a Guernsey company, as any other non-UK company, will be treated as being UK tax resident for a particular financial year if the “central management and control” (CMC) of that company is exercised within the UK during that financial year.

 Whether CMC of a Guernsey company is exercised in the UK is question of fact.
-This briefing summarises UK tax residence points arising out of UK tax case law, focussing in particular on the most recent case of Development Securities (No. 9) Ltd and other v HMRC2, and also provides some practical guidance on how Guernsey companies can minimise UK CMC risks when there is no intention to make the company UK tax resident.
+This briefing summarises UK tax residence points arising out of UK tax case law, focusing in particular on the case of Development Securities (No. 9) Ltd and other v HMRC2, and also provides some practical guidance on how Guernsey companies can minimise UK CMC risks when there is no intention to make the company UK tax resident.

 UK tax case law